Explainability in Graph Neural Networks: A Taxonomic Survey: An Overview of the Taxonomy

 Overall, these two categories of methods explain deep graph models from different views.
-Instance-level methods provide example-specific explanations while model-level methods provide high-level insights and a generic understanding of how deep graph models work.
+Instance-level methods provide example-specific explanations while model-level methods provide high-level insights and a generic understanding.
 To verify and trust deep graph models, it requires human supervision to check the explanations.
 For instance-level methods, more human supervisions are needed since experts need to explore the explanations for different input graphs.
 For model-level methods, since the explanations are high-level, less human supervisions are involved.
-Furthermore, the explanations of instance-level methods are based on real input instances so that they can be easily understood.
+Furthermore, the explanations of instance-level methods are based on real input instances so that they are easier to understand.
 However, the explanations for model-level methods may not be human-intelligible since the obtained graph patterns may not even exist in the real-world.
 Overall, these two types of methods can be combined together to better understand deep graph models, and hence it is necessary to investigate both of them.